robot-uprising-hq/ai-rules-mi2020/README.md

 ![arena.png](arena.png)

-Illustration units are in millimeters.
+Units are in millimeters.
 The lighting of the arena is bound to change.
+The energy cores and the robots of one team are in their starting positions.

 The game is played on a 1.5m x 1.5m square arena.
 Two opposing corners are designated as the bases for the teams.
 The color of the ground is greyish-black.
 The color of the base does not look different from the ground.